US to confront trade partners at global finance meeting

 Additionally, Britain is preparing to pull out of the European Union and its free-trade zone that permits cross border business without import and export taxes, or tariffs, after voters chose to leave in a referendum last year.

-“We are committed to open and fair trade,” said a senior U.S. Treasury official this week, who briefed reporters only on condition of anonymity to discuss the U.S. position ahead of the talks.
-“That means a trading system that has a level playing field for our firms and our workers globally.
-We will be encouraging policies that lead to that level playing field.”
+In a visit to Berlin before the G-20 meeting, Mnuchin said the U.S. is interested in trade that is not only free but fair.

-The official would not comment on what language might be in the finance ministers’ final statement this week.
+“Our objective is getting more balanced trade agreements,” he said, confirming that having border-adjusted taxes is an option.
+He said, without providing specifics, that some U.S. trade agreements need to be re-examined, while adding that “it is not our desire to get into trade wars.”

-He also did not want to discuss what changes if any the United States might be seeking to the G-20’s statement on currency policy but said Mnuchin would press counterparts to live up to their commitments to refrain from manipulation.
+Mnuchin is expected to press his counterparts to live up to their commitments to refrain from purposely weakening their currencies.
 During the campaign, Trump said he planned to name China a currency manipulator right after he took office.
 But since taking office, he has not discussed the topic.

-The G-20 is also due to discuss ways to strengthen the global economy and create more jobs.
-Other issues include international financial regulation and efforts to crack down on tax avoidance and evasion.
+The G-20 is due to also discuss ways to strengthen the global economy and create more jobs.

-The summit is taking place with the global economy in relatively good shape: the International Monetary Fund predicts growth of 3.4 percent this year and 3.6 percent next year, compared with 3.1 percent last year.
+After meeting Thursday with Schaeuble, Mnuchin said the U.S. wants to still play an “essential leadership role” in the world economy.
+He and Schaeuble, he said, agreed it is important to work together to produce “growth, stimulate job creation, and work cooperatively on balanced trade across the economies.”

-Yet the election results in Britain and the U.S. have underlined discontent with trade and globalization and a sense among many that the benefits of a globalized economy — that is, fewer barriers to trade and business — do not reach enough people.
-Ahead of the summit, IMF head Christine Lagarde said that it was clear that highly educated workers benefit more from globalization and called for the G-20 to focus on “greater efforts to equip lower-skilled workers with the tools they need to seek and find better-paying jobs.”
-Those could include targeted job training and education.
+The G-20 meeting is taking place with the global economy in relatively good shape: The International Monetary Fund predicts growth of 3.4 percent this year and 3.6 percent next year, compared with 3.1 percent last year.

-The G-20 calls itself the premier forum for cooperation on international economic issues.
-Its members make up more than 80 percent of the world economy.
-The finance ministers’ meeting will pave the way for a meeting of national leaders in Hamburg, Germany, on July 7-8.
+Yet the election results in Britain and the U.S. have underlined discontent with trade and globalization and a sense among many that the benefits of a globalized economy — that is, with fewer barriers to trade and business — do not reach enough people.
+Before the summit, IMF head Christine Lagarde said it was clear that highly educated workers benefit more from globalization, and she called for the G-20 to focus on “greater efforts to equip lower-skilled workers with the tools they need to seek and find better-paying jobs.”

-The G-20’s decisions and statements are not legally binding on member countries.
-The group depends on the individual leaders’ commitments to follow through back home, and the degrees and speed of compliance can vary.
+The G-20’s members make up more than 80 percent of the world economy.
+The finance ministers’ meeting will pave the way for a summit of national leaders in Hamburg, Germany, on July 7-8.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.